AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

    Get the SimulateOptions object where simulation options may be set.

-.. py:function:: RoadRunner_getCopyright()
+.. py:function:: Roadrunner.getSimulationData()
    :module: RoadRunner

-   Returns the copyright string
+   Returns the array of simulated data.
+When simulation has not been run, the function will return an empty array.

+Steady State
+---------------------

-.. py:function:: RoadRunner_getExtendedVersionInfo()
+.. class:: RoadRunner.steadyStateSolver
    :module: RoadRunner

-   getVersion plus info about dependent libs versions.

-.. py:function:: RoadRunner_getParamPromotedSBML(*args)
-   :module: RoadRunner

-   Takes an SBML document (in textual form) and changes all of the local parameters to be global parameters.

-   :param str SBML: the contents of an SBML document
-   :rtype: str

-Steady State Sections
----------------------
+   RoadRunner.steadyStateSolver class.

 .. attribute:: RoadRunner.steadyStateSelections
    :module: RoadRunner